Enjoyable music makes motivation easy.

-When stretching, choose your music specifically for your activity.
+- When stretching, choose the music specifically for your activity.
 Energetic music is best if you’re stretching as a warm-up or as a wake-up.
-If you’re stretching as a meditative process or before bed, finding a soothing spa playlist to allow your mind and body to relax.
+If you’re stretching as a meditative process or before bed, find a soothing spa playlist to allow your mind and body to relax.

-When you need to focus, find instrumental covers or video game tracks which are designed to enhance focus.
-This is why people can sit immobile for hours at a time while playing a game.
+- When you need to focus, find instrumental covers or video game tracks that are designed to enhance focus, which is why people can sit immobile for hours playing a game.

-Whenever you listen to music with words, be it to relax or to get pumped up, the lyrics themselves will affect your mood.
+- Whenever you listen to music with words, be it to relax or to get pumped up, know that the lyrics themselves will affect your mood.
 Billie Eilish’s “Bad Guy” is a fantastic song to listen to, but it may affect your empathy going into a situation.

 Want songs to stretch to?

-Whether you like faster or slower paced, WeStretch has two different playlists of songs to stretch to on Spotify.
+Whether you like faster or slower-paced, WeStretch has two different playlists of songs to stretch to on Spotify.
 Want calm and soothing music?
-Here is a relaxing playlist full of slow songs to stretch to.
+Here is a relaxing playlist to stretch to.

-If you're looking for something a little more up-tempo and fun that is full of good songs to stretch to, check out this playlist.
+If you’re looking for something a little more up-tempo and fun, check out this playlist.
 Want to see any songs added to this playlist?
-Reach out to firstname.lastname@example.org and we'll add them for you!
+Reach out to firstname.lastname@example.org and we’ll add them for you!

 Music can be an effective tool in our lives once we learn to use it properly!